DSAV-Dodeka/book/src/deployment/server.md

 Ocasionally, Ubuntu itself might also get an update.
 It is best to only update once there is a new LTS version.

-## Required packages

-For running deployment scripts, three main tools must be installed, poetry, Docker (including Docker Compose) and the GitHub CLI.
-Make sure these are occasionally updated.

-Furthermore, the server also requires nginx as a reverse proxy and certbot for SSL certificates.
-We use Ubuntu's packaged nginx and we use a snap package for certbot.

 ## File locations